 Everyone's work will be evaluated and critiqued during class.
 Students will be asked to participate in the process of critiquing each other's work.
-They should never take constructive criticism personally, understanding that learning is a life-long process.
+Constructive criticism should never be taken personally, understanding that filmmaking is often a collaborative process.